maw501/bayopt-gps/README.md

 ### Running the example

-Then clone the repo and run the example which takes 2 arguments:
+Then clone the repo and run the example which will automatically download the MNIST dataset.

-1. number of epochs
-2. number of iterations to run the Bayesian optimization for

-Running the below example will automatically download the MNIST dataset.

 ```
 git clone https://github.com/maw501/bayopt-gps.git
 cd bayopt-gps
-python3 mnist_simple 5 5
+python3 main.py
 ```

-Note: 5 initial iterations of the Bayesian optimization are run for exploratory purposes on top of those specified.
+Parameter settings are controlled in config.py

 ## TODO